nismotie/Statistical-Testing-on-Premier-League-Data/README.md

 * Sampling the data and perform appropriate t-tests to the data samples
 * Analyse t-test results and make decisions on the null hypothesis
 * Make conclusions and create a presention on our findings

-Responsibilities
-* All team members to agree on the subject to investigate
-* All team members to agree on four hypotheses
-* Each member to pick atleast one hypothesis and conduct the appropriate t-test
-* Each member to review t-test findings, make conclusions and actionable insights
-* Each memebr to create technical notebook based on coducting the t-test and t-test findings
-* All team members to collabrate on creating the presentation and present the results of the analysis

 Summary of files